Invoice and receipt

 Why are receipts important in a business?

 Not just for retailers but for any business that sells goods or services, receipts are crucial.
-This piece of document helps to keep a track of sales expenses.
+This piece of document helps to keep track of sales expenses.
 It also serves as an essential document to recover any lost income or for a tax audit.

 Businesses can use receipts for filing financial reports and based on past expenses manage the business budget effectively.

-A receipt is important from buyers’ perspective too.
+A receipt is important from the buyers’ perspective too.
 In case, if they want to reclaim VAT on a particular purchase.
-They can take help of the sales receipt.
+They can take the help of the sales receipt.
 Also if they wish to return or exchange any purchased item, a receipt will be needed.

 Can I claim expenses without a receipt?

-As mentioned before, receipt acts as proof of purchase.
+As mentioned before, the receipt acts as proof of purchase.
 A credit card or debit card statement is not enough for claiming expenses, a legal document like a receipt will be required.
 For claiming tax deductions, preferably a receipt will be needed for support.

 Now, let’s switch to invoice